 The typing quality of this board is quite good.
 The switches offer a nice mix of smoothness from rubber dome switches with clicky feedback.
 Unfortunately, the spacebar feels very wobbly and rattly.
 The keycaps don't feel too bad for ABS plastic, although they don't feel as nice as PBT keycaps.

 With clicky switches, the Razer Ornata V2 is quite loud to type on, which might not be ideal for an open-office environment.
+For a quieter keyboard, consider the Razer Cynosa V2.

 Just like most Razer products, this keyboard is compatible with Razer Synapse 3.
 It features a lot of customization options whether it's key-remapping or RGB lighting.
 You can create a lot of different profiles, but unfortunately, can't save them to the board as it doesn't have onboard memory.